 Some of the must see places in this splendid lake side city include the well laid out Mughal Gardens, the pristine Dal Lake, enjoy a relaxing Shikara ride, bow down at the Shankaracharya temple, indulge in shopping for the famous Pashmina shawls and Kashmiri handicrafts & last but not the least, enjoy some adrenaline rushing activities like skiing, trekking, white water rafting, paragliding, camping and Kayaking.

-To visit and experience Srinagar hassle-free, view Srinagar Tour Package
+To visit and experience Srinagar hassle-free, view srinagar tourism

 by Madhav Srinivasan on Oct 10, 2011